 Monday - Friday, 7:00 AM to Noon

-Free COVID testing kits are now available to Egremont residents.
+Free COVID testing kits and masks are available to Egremont residents at Egremont's Town Hall and Free Library.
 You can pick up your kit inside Town Hall from 7 AM to 3 PM.
-The kits are on the table at the end of the hallway next to the water cooler.
+Check the Egremont Fire Library web page for days and hours open.

 Information on COVID from the Egremont Board of Health: